 People go to Coachella to watch countless bands perform live, right?
 Well, you can have your own "concert" at home with your TV.
 Except instead of music, it's a series or a movie franchise.
-And instead of standing around swaying to the beat or getting stuck in a mosh pit (do people still do that?), the only thing you'll be stuck in are the cushions of your couch.
+And instead of standing around swaying to the beat or getting stuck in a mosh pit (do people still have mosh pits?), the only thing you'll be stuck in are the cushions of your couch.
 Fire up Netflix and get your Scrubs marathon on.
 Or collect every superhero movie you and your friends own and watch them all back to back.
 Or pick one franchise (Harry Potter, Lord of the Rings) and just spend all weekend digging into the extended editions and special features.

 If you really, really need the live music, Coachella streams on YouTube.
 That's right, you don't even have to physically be there and you have the best seat in the house.
 And that seat is inside an air-conditioned living room.
 Speaking of…

-Bask in the Cool Air:
+2. Bask in the cool air

 Coachella is hot.
 It's in April in the middle of the desert, and it is effing hot.
 You don't know sweat until you wake up after a mid-afternoon nap in a tent that is equivalent to a 400 degree oven.
 So when we have Nochella, we crank the air conditioning or open all our windows to let the cool breeze waft over us.
 And if it's still cold in your area of the country, then just be thankful you don't have to decide between wearing underwear that will be stuck to your butt with sweat or not wearing underwear at all.

 Unless you have a hotel room or a house near Indio, Calif., then you will be camping at Coachella.
 And since we mentioned that camping is something we want nothing to do with, we like to spend a day during the weekend mostly in our big, soft, glorious bed.
 We'll surround ourselves with pillows and fluffy blankets and do whatever we want!
+Maybe we'll make a fort!
 Because we don't have to sleep on an air mattress or in a sleeping bag or on the ground!
 We love you, bed.
 And we won't leave you unless to eat or go to the bathroom.
 And one of those things you can do in bed.
 The choice of which one is up to you.

 Coachella does have a pretty rad assortment of food trucks and meal options, but so does every city in America.
 So whether you live in Manhattan or in a suburb outside Kansas City, chances are you can find some good food to splurge on over the weekend.
 Or just get take out from your favorite Chinese place.
 Or take advantage of the fact that you have a full kitchen at your disposal in which to cook meals in!
 Cooking over a campfire is cool…for about one meal.